NenoLoje/nenoloje.github.io/index.md

 ### What I do

-- Since 2004: Speaker at conferences, meetups, local user groups and other events (like the Global DevOps Bootcamp)
+- Since 2004: Speaker at conferences, meetups, local user groups, and other events (like the Global DevOps Bootcamp)
 - Since 2005: Freelance consultant, specializing in Azure DevOps (formerly TFS/VSTS)
-- Since 2005: As a Microsoft Most Valueable Professional (MVP) I forward customer feedback to Microsoft on a regular basis
+- Since 2005: As a Microsoft Most Valuable Professional (MVP) for Developer Technologies, I forward customer feedback to Microsoft regularly
 - Since 2006: Trainer and founder of @TFSCamp - a training for Azure DevOps power users
 - Since 2010: Professional Scrum trainer (licensed by scrum.org)
 - Since 2010: Member of the advisory board for the BASTA! conference (DevOps track)